 Color publication of figures is encouraged.
 All figures that are submitted in color will appear in color in the online version of the Journal.
 If you wish to print your figures in color in the print issue, there will be a publication charge.
 Color costs apply to all manuscripts, including those invited, unless the contributor has made prior arrangements with the Publisher.
 If you opt out of color printing, the online version will remain in color, but the print version will appear in black and white.
 For further details, contact the Publisher.

 Authors are responsible for the accuracy of citations.
 References must be limited to directly pertinent published works or articles that have been accepted for publication.
 An abstract properly identified (Abstract) may be cited only when it is the sole source.
-Submitted articles can be cited in the text as “unpublished observations” and should not be included in the reference list.
-References should be double-spaced (do not single-space any line), and numbered serially in the order in which they are first cited in the text.
+Submitted articles can be cited in the text as “unpublished observations” but should not be included in the reference list (see below for further description).
+Works that have been accepted for publication in a journal should be included in the references list, indicating the journal in which it is to be published followed by “(in press)”.
+If you are using a referencing managing software you may use the style for Journal of Women’s Health.
+All references must be cited in the text using a superscript Arabic number.
+Arrange the reference list in numeric order as cited in the text.
 Note that for numbering purposes, references cited within a table or figure legend should be treated as if the citation occurred at the location where the table or figure is mentioned in the text.
-If you are using a referencing managing software you may use the style for the American Journal of Physiology.
-The reference number should be set as a superscript number at the proper point in the text.
-Example: Oxidants serve as cellular messengers.1–3 The style of citation should be as follows, with the journal name abbreviated as in Medline.
-Journal Articles.
-Example: 1.
-Moldovan L, Irani K, Moldovan NI, Finkel T, and Goldschmidt-Clermont PJ.
+When there are more than six authors, list the first three followed by “et al.” Abbreviate journal names according to Medline.
+References should be presented in the following style: Journal articles: 1.
+Moldovan L, Irani K, Moldovan NI, Finkel T, Goldschmidt-Clermont PJ.
 The actin cytoskeleton reorganization induced by Rac1 requires the production of superoxide.
-Antioxid Redox Signal 1999; 1: 29.
-1999.
-Book References.
-Author(s), title of book (main words capitalized), city of publication, publisher, and year.
-Example: 2.
-Sen CK, Sies H, and Baeuerle PA.
-(Eds).
+Antioxid Redox Signal 1999;1:29–43.
+Book: 2.
+Sen CK, Sies H, Baeuerle PA, eds.
+Antioxidant and Redox Regulation of Genes, 2nd ed.
+San Diego, CA: Academic Press, 2000.
+Book section: 3.
+Masutani H, Ueno M, Ueda S, Yodoi J. Role of thioredoxin and redox regulation in oxidative stress response and signaling.
+In: Sen CK, Sies H, Baeuerle PA, eds.
 Antioxidant and Redox Regulation of Genes.
-San Diego, CA: Academic Press, 2000.
-Book Section References.
-Example: 3.
-Masutani H, Ueno M, Ueda S, and Yodoi J. Role of thioredoxin and redox regulation in oxidative stress response and signaling.
-In: Antioxidant and Redox Regulation of Genes, edited by Sen CK, Sies H, and Baeuerle PA.
-San Diego, CA: Academic Press, 2000, pp. 298–310.
-Internet Citation for World Wide Web Page.
-Author/editor (if known).
+San Diego, CA: Academic Press, 2000:298–310.
+Web site: Author/editor (if known) or page publisher.
+Title of page.
 Revision or copyright date, if available.
-Title of page (publication medium).
-Page publisher.
-URL (Protocol:Site/Path/File).
-Access date.
+URL Protocol:Site/Path/File (last access date).
+Example: 6.
+The American Gastroenterological Association.
+The RUC process. www.gastro.org/practice/coding/the-ruc-process (last accessed December 1, 2013).
 References to government technical documents should be included only when the corresponding author ensures their availability.
 For style of citation of these documents, congress proceedings, etc., consult recent issues of the Journal.
-Citations such as “unpublished observations” or “personal communication” should not be included in the reference list but may be added in parentheses in the text.
+Citations such as “unpublished observations” or “personal communication” should not be included in the reference list but may be added in the text in parentheses or as a footnote.
+When data from an unpublished source are given, supply the researcher’s name and institution, and the year in which the research was conducted.
 It is assumed that in “personal communications,” the author has secured the written permission of the person cited.

 AUTHOR RESPONSE TO GALLEY PROOF